opnfv/fuel/docs/release/installation/installation.instruction.rst

 infrastructure as well as the provider networks and the private tenant VLANs needs to be manually configured.

-Manual configuration of the Euphrates hardware platform should be carried out according to the `OPNFV Pharos Specification
+Manual configuration of the Fraser hardware platform should be carried out according to the `OPNFV Pharos Specification
 <https://wiki.opnfv.org/display/pharos/Pharos+Specification>`_.